nurikhwanidris/nurikhwanidris/README.md

 - 🔭 I’m currently working in <a href="https://hitowerit.com/" target="blank">HiTower</a>

-- 🌱 I’m currently Working on Mobile App(React-Native)
+- 🌱 I’m currently Working on Web Application

 - 🤝 I’m available for freelancing.

-- 🌱 I’m currently learning Swift && SwiftUI <a href="https://github.com/100rabhcsmc/100DaysOfSwift" target="blank">100DaysOfSwift</a>

-- 📝 I regularly write articles on [https://dev.to/100rabhcsmc](https://dev.to/100rabhcsmc)

 - 💬 Ask me about **PHP & Laravel**